rockymiss/mcgraths-sweetshop/README.md

 **What are the goals of your business?
 Which marketing strategies would offer the best ways to meet those goals?**

-To sell sweets and cake supplies.
+To sell cake supplies and bring people back to the website.
 I would use email marketing and social media marketing.
+The space for users to upload their cake images is also a way to bring people back to the website.

 **Would your business have a budget to spend on advertising?
 Or would it need to work with free or low cost options to market itself?**